godfrey0/resume-1/README.md

 - University of Michigan, Programming for Everybody Getting Started with Python 2021
 - Imperial College London, Creative Thinking: Techniques and Tools 2021 -
-National University of Singapore School of Computing
+National University of Singapore FINTECH LAB
 - courses completed:
 - APIs and RPA: Automation, Bots and Future 2021
 - Developers Toolkit Part 2: Middleware to Backend 2021